-NOTE 4 – The frequency arrangements for the band 698-960 MHz have been developed taking into consideration the recognizing above.
+NOTE 3 – The frequency arrangements for the band 698-960 MHz have been developed taking into consideration the recognizing above.

-The frequency arrangements for PPDR systems using IMT technologies in the bands identified in Resolution 646 (WRC-03), according to considering h) and resolves 6 of that Resolution, are outside the scope of this Recommendation.
+The frequency arrangements for PPDR systems using IMT technologies in the bands identified in Resolution 646 (Rev.WRC-15), are outside the scope of this Recommendation and are covered by Recommendation ITU-R M.2015.
 There are inherent benefits of deploying IMT technologies for PPDR applications in this band, including advantages of large coverage area and possible interoperability across the 700 and 800 MHz bands, noting the differences in operational requirements and implementations.

-NOTE 5 – In A5, 2 45 MHz FDD arrangement is implemented by using sub-blocks with dual duplexer solution and conventional duplex arrangement.
+NOTE 4 – In A5, 2 45 MHz FDD arrangement is implemented by using sub-blocks with dual duplexer solution and conventional duplex arrangement.
 Internal guardbands of 5 MHz and 3 MHz are provided at the lower and upper edge of the band for better co-existence with adjacent radiocommunication services.